tkurtbond/tkurtbond.github.io/posts/2012/06/13/meljean-brook.rst

   + `Heart of Steel`, by Meljean Brook; copyright 2011 by Melissa Kahn; ISB 978-0-425-24330-5.

-    From the front cover: «“Meljean Brook has brilliantly defined he new genre of steampunk romance.” — Jayne Ann Krentz, `New York Times` bestselling author».
+    From the front cover: «“Meljean Brook has brilliantly defined the new genre of steampunk romance.” — Jayne Ann Krentz, `New York Times` bestselling author».